- Reference Number: HEY-663/2021

 - Departments: Neurology and Neurosurgery

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

 This leaflet has been produced to give you general information about your condition.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading this leaflet you still have concerns, or require further explanation then please discuss this with a member of the healthcare team caring for you.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading this leaflet you still have concerns, or require further explanation then please discuss this with a member of the healthcare team.

 What is the pituitary gland?

 The pituitary gland is a pea-sized hormonal gland that sits in a small hollow in the base of the skull immediately under the brain and behind the eyes.
 It is not part of the brain but is connected to it by a ‘stalk’.
 The pituitary stalk contains special blood vessels through which the brain sends hormonal messages to control the function of the gland.
 Across the space between the pituitary gland and the brain lie the nerves connecting the back of the eyes to the brain (the ‘optic nerves’).
 A pituitary tumour can touch, press and stretch on the optic nerves.
 This can affect the signal from your eyes to your brain and may affect your eyesight.

 The pituitary gland controls a number of different hormones (chemicals) affecting different body systems.
 These include: cortisol (a steroid hormone, which is responsible for a wide range of body functions); thyroid hormone (which controls your metabolic rate); sex hormones (for sex and reproduction); prolactin (for breast milk production in women); growth hormone (for growth during childhood and adolescence) and anti-diuretic hormone (for water balance).